 When Larissa and her partner found out they were expecting twins, they knew their journey was going to be harder than they thought.
 But nothing could have prepared the couple for what was to come.
 Just 25 weeks into Larissa’s pregnancy, one of the twin boys sadly passed away.
 This was an incredibly difficult and emotional time for the couple.

 “Just as we were coming to terms with the loss, I went into labour with his brother at 27 weeks,” said Larissa.

-Larissa then spent the next 90 days in NICU with her newborn baby Jackson.
-He had a positive NICU experience growing stronger each day, and after one-month Jackson came off CPAP and went onto high flow oxygen.
+Larissa then spent the next 90 days in the NICU with her newborn baby, Jackson.
+He had a positive NICU experience growing stronger each day.
+After one month, Jackson came off continuous positive airway pressure (CPAP), which helped keep him stable, and went onto high-flow oxygen.
 Soon after, he was breathing by himself.

-Larissa knew to avoid certain baby products including baby wipes as they contain harsh chemicals, particularly for Jackson’s sensitive skin.
+Larissa knew to avoid certain baby products, including baby wipes, as they can contain harsh chemicals, particularly for Jackson’s sensitive skin.
 It was when Larissa received a Miracle Babies NICU Survival Pack containing WaterWipes that she found a solution to her newborn’s nappy rash.

 “I’m so grateful to WaterWipes and Miracle Babies for providing a practical solution to Jackson’s sensitive skin.”

 WaterWipes teamed up with Miracle Babies Foundation to provide wipes suitable for newborns as part of Miracle Babies’ NICU Survival Pack.
 These packs are provided to families in participating hospitals to equip parents with vital tools and resources for premature babies.